judka-uriel/uriel-book/uriel_en.md

 and “theft of knowledge” (*[gneivat da'at](https://en.wikipedia.org/wiki/Geneivat_da'at)* from Mekhilta Nezikin [13:14‑15](https://www.sefaria.org/Mekhilta_DeRabbi_Yishmael,_Tractate_Nezikin.13.14-15)), i.e. deception — as it is said in Shmuel II [15:6](https://www.sefaria.org/II_Samuel.15.6):
-“And Avshalom stole the hearts of the people of Israel”.
+“And Avshalom stole the hearts of the people of Israel.”

 <!-- I became convinced of the necessity of understanding this commandment
 according to peshat in childhood.
 Once as a child I was persuaded to go eat